temporalio/documentation/change-log/july-release-2022.md

 - Python examples are now available in much of the Foundations section of the Application Development guide.

-- An Observability section has been added to the Application development guide.
+- We added an Observability section to the Application Development guide.

-- Cloud release notes are now available at [docs.temporal.io/cloud/release-notes](https://docs.temporal.io/cloud/release-notes/).
+- Temporal Cloud release notes are now available at [docs.temporal.io/cloud/release-notes](https://docs.temporal.io/cloud/release-notes/).

 - Experimental Schedule feature documentation is now available. (link live by tuesday)